christophgockel/nein-tabs/readme.md

 You can search for "Nein Tabs" in [Mozilla's official Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/extensions/), or go directly to: https://addons.mozilla.org/en-US/firefox/addon/nein-tabs/

+### Opera

+Nein Tabs is submitted to Opera add-ons and waiting for approval.

 ## Known Issues

 When installing the extension in Firefox it will show this notice: